aff3ct/streampu/docs/sequence.md

 Additionally, some tasks can be optimized and/or interpreted as a DSEL keyword.

 !!! warning
-    Before reading the following paragraphs you should be familiar with the [Adaptor](pipeline.md#Adaptor) and [Switcher](switcher.md) modules.
+    Before reading the following paragraph you should be familiar with the [Adaptor](pipeline.md#Adaptor) and [Switcher](switcher.md) modules.

 Here is a list of the transformations that are performed during the